twbs/bootstrap-sass/README.md

 #### JS and fonts

-Assets are discovered automatically on Rails, Sprockets, Compass, and Node + Mincer, using native asset path helpers.
+Native asset path helper integrations are provided for Sprockets, Compass, and Node + Mincer.

 Otherwise the fonts are referenced as: